 Discussion:

 Sub-orbital vehicles have been developed to reach altitudes and velocities that are much higher than conventional aircraft.
 Re-usable sub-orbital vehicles that launch like traditional rockets have become routine.
-However, with the advances in technology, re-useable sub-orbital vehicles that take off and land on a traditional runway are close to becoming a reality with companies testing such vehicles.
+Furthermore, with the advances in technology, re-useable sub-orbital vehicles that take off and land on a traditional runway are close to becoming a reality with companies testing such vehicles.
 These vehicles are intended to perform various missions, such as deploying satellites, conducting scientific research, or carrying passengers and cargo, and then returning to the Earth’s surface.
 As one example, such vehicles could lead to hypersonic travel from Europe to Australia in 90 minutes, down from the current 24 hours.

-The introduction of sub-orbital vehicles will create numerous challenges for spectrum usage and frequency management.
-They must safely share airspace with conventional aircraft during certain portions of flight.
-Therefore, there is a need to track sub-orbital vehicles for the entire duration of the flight and for those vehicles to communicate with other airspace users and air traffic control.
+The safe operation of sub-orbital vehicles will create challenges for spectrum usage and frequency management.
+Some sub-orbital vehicles will share airspace with conventional aircraft during certain portions of flight.
+Therefore, there is a need for such sub-orbital vehicles to be tracked for the entire duration of the flight and for those vehicles to communicate with other airspace users and air traffic control.
+Other sub-orbital vehicles may operate in separate airspace from conventional aircraft, and they have spectrum requirements for communciations, surveillance and navigation.
+This will require their use of a number of different terrestrial and space systems in a range of frequency bands.

 With respect to spectrum for systems and applications related to aviation safety, ICAO standardized systems are necessary for harmonization and interoperability with the air traffic management system.
 However, sub-orbital vehicles are intended to achieve altitudes and velocities that are much higher than conventional aircraft and hence do not always perform as an aircraft.
 Also, the way that on-board ICAO-standard terrestrial or satellite systems operate may not necessarily be consistent with the definitions in the Radio Regulations.
-Therefore, there is not a clear regulatory understanding as to how stations on board sub-orbital vehicles should be addressed and hence no clear understanding as to the radio service(s) under which they should operate.
+Therefore, in the current Radio Regulations there is not a clear regulatory understanding as to how stations on board sub-orbital vehicles should be addressed and hence no clear understanding as to the radio service(s) under which they should operate.

 Studies have shown that in principle from a technical perspective, some of the current ICAO standardized systems should have the capability, although potentially not the capacity, to provide suitable radio links for sub-orbital vehicles to operate safely.
-Additional regulatory and technical analysis is required to address the questions and concerns raised in the studies called for by Resolution 772 (WRC-19).
+RR modifications (e.g., a WRC Resolution) may be required at WRC-23 to address the outcome of the studies under Resolution 772 (WRC-19).

 ICAO Position: